SIST EN 16932-3:2018

 provided by the vacuum vessels and some additional volume available in the connected vacuum sewers.

-The maximum air flow Q (at standard pressure and temperature) is calculated from:
+The maximum air flow Q (at standard temperature and pressure) shall be calculated.
+This may be

 A